squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 Just like the build model, we use the `get_metrics` macro again.
 We also use the `ref` macro to reference the build model created earlier.

-Federate models are able to call the `ref` macro on sources (that have `load_to_duckdb` set to true), seeds, build models, dbview models, and other federate models.
+Federate models are able to call the `ref` macro on sources (that have `load_to_duckdb: true`), seeds, build models, dbview models, and other federate models.

 :::